AdityaRao127/image-text-classification-openCV/README.md

 ## Credits

-Some portions of this code utilize the EAST detector model tutorial from PyImageSearch.
+- Some portions of this code utilize the EAST detector model tutorial from PyImageSearch.

-Original tutorial: "OpenCV Text Detection (EAST text detector)" by Adrian Rosebrock
+- "OpenCV Text Detection (EAST text detector)" by Adrian Rosebrock

 Available at: [PyImageSearch Tutorial](https://www.pyimagesearch.com/2018/08/20/opencv-text-detection-east-text-detector/)